 A later study, the SEYLE project was funded by the European Union and gathered data on health and wellbeing about European adolescents between Oct 2009-Dec 2010 (Wasserman et al., 2015).
+Its primary aim was to evaluate the efficacy, cost-effectiveness, and cultural adaptability of various suicide-preventive interventions in schools.
+As part of this it gathered baseline data which provide insightful prevalence data.
 This study compromised 11,000 adolescents (mean age 14.5 +/-0.9) from randomised schools in 11 European countries: Austria, Estonia, France, Germany, Hungry, Ireland, Israel, Italy, Romania, Slovenia, Spain and Sweden.
 1,054 youth were recruited from Ireland.
-The study included a 6-item questionnaire on SH, referred to as direct self-injurious behaviour (D-SIB) and defined as the intentional self-inflicted damage of the surface of an individuals’ body by self-cutting, burning, hitting, biting and skin damage by other methods.
+The study included a 6-item questionnaire on SH, referred to as deliberate self-injurious behaviour (D-SIB) and defined as the intentional self-inflicted damage of the surface of an individuals’ body by self-cutting, burning, hitting, biting and skin damage by other methods.
 Furthermore, it utilised the Paykel suicide items (Paykel et al., 1974) which consists of five items that evaluate the presence of passive and active SI and behaviours over the past year.
 Unlike other studies reported here, the SEYLE project did not include SH by overdoses.
 Occasional ‘Deliberate-SIB’ was defined as 1–4 reported lifetime acts; repetitive D-SIB was defined as ≥5 previous events during lifetime, in keeping with the proposed diagnostic entity of non-suicidal self-injury or NSSI in DSM-5 (American Psychiatric Association, 2013).
-Respondents who indicated affirmatively to “have you ever made an attempt to take your own life?” in the previous two weeks were categorised as an ‘acute suicide attempt’.
-Brunner et al., 2014 report on D-SIB prevalence rates among youth in ROI, (N=1,054) drawn from participating schools in Kerry and Cork.
-Among youth, mean age of 14.9 years, the overall lifetime prevalence of D-SIB was 20.4% (females 18.7%, males 21.9%), 15.21% for occasional D-SIB (females 13.76 %, males 16.46%) and 5.23% for repetitive D-SIB (females 4.93%, males 5.49%).
-Only a minority (not stated) of respondents who reported D-SIB received medical attention.
-All rates of D-SIB occurred more often in males than females.
-There was no significant difference in rates among Irish youth for repetitive D-SIB, and rates for occasional D-SIB were significantly lower than the European average of 7.83% (see Table 4).
+Respondents were also asked about suicidal intent, and those who indicated affirmatively to “have you ever made an attempt to take your own life?” in the previous two weeks were categorised as an ‘acute suicide attempt’.
+Brunner et al. (2014) report on D-SIB prevalence rates for all participating countries (Brunner et al., 2014).
+The cohort from ROI consisted of 1,054 youth drawn from participating schools in Kerry and Cork.
+Among Irish youth, with a mean age of 14.9 years, the overall lifetime prevalence of D-SIB was 20.4%, 15.21% for occasional D-SIB and 5.23% repetitive D-SIB.
+Prevalence rates between countries differed significantly for all rates: for lifetime D-SIB (7.12%-38.55%) occasional D-SIB (12.51%-25.6%) and repetitive D-SIB (2.68%-12.95%).
+Ireland was considered to have a low rate in comparison to other countries.
+However, at odds with most other countries studied, rates among females in Ireland were consistently lower than males for each category.
+There was a lower overall lifetime prevalence of D-SIB among females (18.7%), than males (21.9%), for occasional D-SIB (females 13.76 %, males 16.46%) and 5.23% repetitive D-SIB (females 4.93%, males 5.49%). (see Table 4).

+For the whole SEYLE sample, access to medical treatment was low (1.96%) and occurred more often in boys than girls.
+This was also true with response to the ROI data.
+The overall rate of medical treatment for the ROI groups was 1.44%, higher among boys (2.32%) than girls (0.41%).